flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

        extract_image=False,
    )

-Finally, you can parse the PDF file by calling the `parse` method on the parser object.
+Finally, you can parse the PDF file by calling the :red:`parse` method on the parser object.
 This method returns a list of elements extracted from the PDF file:

 .. code-block:: python